I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfusb/nf-wudfusb-iwdfusbtargetdevice-formatrequestforcontroltransfer.md

 <p> </p>

 ## -remarks
 <p>After a UMDF driver calls <b>FormatRequestForControlTransfer</b> to format an I/O request for a control transfer operation, the framework can subsequently send the request to the I/O target.</p>

 <p>The following code example is taken from the <a href="http://go.microsoft.com/fwlink/p/?LinkID=256209">wdf_osrfx2_lab</a> sample in the WDK.</p>

-<p>After a UMDF driver calls <b>FormatRequestForControlTransfer</b> to format an I/O request for a control transfer operation, the framework can subsequently send the request to the I/O target.</p>

-<p>The following code example is taken from the <a href="http://go.microsoft.com/fwlink/p/?LinkID=256209">wdf_osrfx2_lab</a> sample in the WDK.</p>